Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 # Search Command

-The **SEARCH** command runs a search on the Elasticsearch for specific LU tables and columns and returns a result set with the search results.
+The **SEARCH** command runs a search on Elasticsearch for specific LU tables and columns and returns a result set with the search results.

 #### Usage: